Does Pet Insurance Cover Emergency Vet Visits?

 How Does Pet Insurance Work for Emergency Vet Visits?

 Pet insurance covers emergency vet visits for accidents or illnesses once waiting periods end, but excludes pre-existing conditions your pet had before enrollment.
-You pay the emergency vet bill upfront, then file a claim for reimbursement of eligible costs after meeting your deductible.
-Your reimbursement rate depends on your policy terms, but most insurers pay back 60% to 90% of covered emergency treatments up to your annual limit.
+You pay the emergency vet bill upfront, then file a claim for reimbursement of eligible costs.
+Your reimbursement rate depends on your policy terms, but most insurers pay back 60% to 90% of covered emergency treatments, minus your deductible.

 What Covers Emergency Vet Visits?